-An adapted excerpt from Chapter One of the award-winning book, How to Bullyproof Your Classroom
+An adapted excerpt from the first chapter of How to Bullyproof Your Classroom

 Bullying typically does not emerge from thin air.
 It starts with small, mean social behaviors, such as Missy’s whisper to Laticia as the children trickle into their third grade classroom: “Your hair’s nappy.
 You’ll never get a boyfriend.”
 Or Max’s competition with Jason to see if their parents will let them stay up late to watch the adult movie, Terminator.
 When Jason, a little abashed, reports that his mom made him miss the movie and go to bed on time, Max smirks.